-The 80’s were a time of opposites, on one side there was Reganomics, the Crack Epidemic, Thatcher, Yuppies, and Cold War scaremongering, and yet at the same time it was a great decade for kid’s films, computer games, and music.
+The 80’s were a time of opposites; there was Reganomics, the crack epidemic, Thatcher, Yuppies, and Cold War scaremongering, and yet at the same time it was a great decade for kid’s films, computer games, and music.
 WarGames was a fantastically well-suited convergence of this fear and entertainment and despite the film being aimed at children, the movie contained political commentary that was more daring than some adult-oriented films from the same period.

 WarGames tells the story of a computer geek David Lightman who whilst trying to hack into what he thinks is a games company’s computer to play their latest release, inadvertently hacks into the military’s latest hi-tech supercomputer.
 This computer known as W.O.P.R.
 (War Operation Plan Response) is responsible for simulating and predicting the outcome of nuclear wars, and as David communicates with it whilst attempting to find an exclusive computer game, he accidentally initiates a real life game of thermonuclear war.

 John Badham does a great job of directing the movie and alongside the director’s other film Short Circuit, WarGames also possesses a pro-A.I. theme.
 It’s weird that a director from a military family would make a couple of movies which show the perils of military conquest, not to mention the failures of technology, strategy, and war.
 I guess this is more of a statement by the writers Lawrence Lasker, Walter F. Parkes, and Walon Green, but Badham’s involvement is still somewhat baffling.
 These two films were great at showing both the difference and similarity between robots and humans, that among the sometimes robotic human race a rogue or free thinking computer can show man the true virtues of humanity.